 Carbon is a non-metal but it has important uses as a conductor.
 It does not conduct charge as well as the metals do.
 Rods of carbon are used for making certain kinds of electric cell.
 Carbon is also used in making resistors (p.
-36).
+43).

-Solutions of salts in water are reasonably good conductors (see lons in solutions, p.
-7).
+Solutions of salts in water are reasonably good conductors.
 Much of the human body consists of such solutions, so the body is a reasonable conductor of electricity.
 This is why we must be very careful when handling electrical equipment and working with electricity in the laboratory.
 Even quite a small current through a part of the body can paralyse the nerves and may kill you.

 Electricity can also cause unpleasant burns.